wtsia/CS-notes/Tradeoffs.md

 - Scalability problem: fast for 1 user but slow under load
 - Achieving good scalability is possible if we architect and engineer our systems to take scalability into account, account for redundancy, and how one should handle heterogeneity.

+#### Summary:
+Determining how to trade performance or scalability comes down to good planning

 ### Scalability Patterns
 - Scale up vs Scale out (for load?)
     - immutability as default